 Make a burnt offering

+Here's a neat trick: Set up for 2-zone cooking with meat on the indirect side.
+Instead of the water pan on the top grate, put a hamburger, or some meat trimmings, or even fat trimmings.
 Meat drippings incinerate when they fall on hot coals and create flavor molecules that land on the meat and can really add character.
-So instead of the water pan on the top grate, put a hamburger, or some meat trimmings, or even fat trimmings.
-Maybe coat them with a flavorful sweet sauce.
 They will burn to a crisp, they will cause flareups, but your meat is off to the side so it won't burn.
 A burnt offering may also cause a rise in temp, so you may need to compensate by damping down the lower intake vent.

-With charcoal cooking there are 2 fuels: Charcoal, and oxygen.
+With charcoal cooking there are two fuels: Charcoal and oxygen.
 I know you don't often think of oxygen as fuel, but it is just as important as the charcoal.
 Without it the fire dies.
 You control the heat by controlling the supply of oxygen with the intake vents and the exhaust vents with dampers.

 You may find that you need to slide the lid off partially in order to hit your target as in the picture below.
 Here I have the hot coals pushed all the way to the left and the meat is pushed all the way to the right.
 The lid off partially off, slid to the left, so hot air from the coals flow over the meat, but it is mixed with cooler air.
 The top vents can be open or closed as needed.

-I have even been known to remove the lid all together and put an aluminum pan over the food as a makeshift lid on a hot day and if the fire is running hot.
+I have even been known to remove the lid altogether and put an aluminum pan over the food as a makeshift lid on a hot day and if the fire is running hot.
 You need to experiment to master your instrument.

-If you have a Weber Kettle grill, you need a Smokenator.
+If you have a Weber Kettle grill, you need a Slow 'N Sear.
 With it you can easily convert a standard Weber Kettle into a smoker capable of making restaurant quality smoked ribs, pork shoulder, brisket, turkey, or salmon.
 If you have a limited budget or limited deck space, there is no need to buy a standalone smoker.
 It also has a hot sear feature that is ideal for getting that rich dark crust on steaks and burgers.
 This is the best tool for the kettle for getting a good 2-zone cooking setup, crucial for good cooking.

 It will pump out aromatic smoke and just the right low and slow temp for hours.
-I had no trouble keeping the temp under 250°F on a 100°F day.
-The thick steel plate blocks your meat from direct exposure to the coals and the open top gets a nice rollowing flow of warm convection air.
+The thick stainless steel plate and the water block your meat from direct exposure to the coals and the open top gets a nice rollowing flow of warm convection air.
 The water bowl keeps moisture in the oven which helps condenses on the meat and helps smoke stick.
 If you are grilling a steak or using the reverse sear method we recommend, you start on the indirect side and gently waarm the food, then finish with a scorching sear.
-Click here for more about the Smokenator and tips on using it.
+Click here for more about the Slow 'N' Sear and tips on using it.

 When you really need high heat

 For getting a really dark sear on a wet surface like a steak or burger, you need really high heat to first evaporate the moisture, and then darken the surface via the Maillard effect, a chemical reaction that browns the amino acids and sugars and amps up the flavor.
-The Slow 'N' Sear is great for this, but if you don't have one, put bricks under the bottom grate so that it sits higher than normal, about 2" below the food grate (at right).
+The Slow 'N' Sear is great for this, but if you don't have one, put bricks under the bottom grate so that it sits higher than normal, about 2" below the food grate.
 When hot coals are added, they are just 1" below the meat.
 Ouch!
 That's hot!